There have been quite a few commercials for Bank of America cash back credit cards lately, so I thought I’d do a quick review of the latest offer.

 [See the Chase Slate No Fee Balance Transfer if you want to transfer a balance and avoid the fee.]

-But obviously the biggest draw tied to this credit card is the cash back rewards program, as the name itself implies.
+Obviously the biggest draw tied to this new credit card is the cash back rewards program, as the name itself implies.
 Here are the rewards categories:

-For the first $1,500 in grocery store and gas spending each quarter, you will earn 2% and 3% cash back, respectively, combined.
-This limit is certainly a drawback and one to look at closely to determine how it will reduce your cash back, if at all.
+For the first $1,500 in combined gas and grocery store spending each quarter, you will earn 3% and 2% cash back, respectively.
+This limit is certainly a drawback and one to look at closely to determine how it will reduce your total cash back, if at all.

 The cash back rewards can be credited to a checking or savings account, or mailed to you in the form of a check.
 And cash back rewards do not expire.

 Another plus is that there are no rotating cash back categories to worry about, unlike the Chase Freedom credit card, and you don’t need to sign-up or register your card for the higher cash back tiers.

 Get a $100 Opening Bonus With BankAmericard Cash Rewards